 - On an average day, you most likely go outside or sit by a window or drive in a car, oh, three times a day.
 Based on that, let’s say you need three applications of sunscreen.
 An active, nature-minded person might need more applications per day, but for now, we’ll stick with 3 applications of sunscreen per day.
 In total, that’s about 1,074 applications a year – I took off 21 applications (a week’s worth of sick days).

 Now we need some safe sunscreen.
-I’m listing the first 13 from the Safe Mamas Cheat Sheet so we can gather some prices.
+I’m listing some of the safest sunscreen choices from the Safe Mamas Cheat Sheet so we can gather some prices.
 I’ve listed each sunscreen’s price per oz.